Violet Solomon Oaklander Foundation Store

-Windows To Our Children has been used by counselors and psychologist since its publication in 1978.
+Windows has been read and used extensively for decades by counselors and psychologists and is written in a format that is easily readable by all.
 It includes examples of therapy sessions with children and adolescents and offers a wealth of examples of the use of therapeutic techniques such as expression through art, clay, poetry, story telling, the sand tray, music and puppets with Gestalt Therapy theory, practice and technique as the underlying framework.

 A major section, "Specific Problem Behaviors", explores aggression, anger, the hyperactive child, the withdrawn child, fears, specific stress, conditions, traumatic experiences, physical symptoms, autism, guilt, and self-esteem.

-This book crosses cultural boundaries.
-It has been translated into thirteen languages and the original English version has been used extensively in South Africa, Great Britain, Australia, New Zealand and Canada.
+Windows crosses cultural boundaries.
+It has been translated into fifteen languages and the original English version has been used extensively in South Africa, Great Britain, Australia, New Zealand and Canada.